ihuke/developmentServer/README.md

     > declare "websocket" section in mock file
     ![websocket](./doc/mock_websocket.jpg)

+- record toolbar
-- record and generate mock data on real request/response,support xmlhttprequest and websocket
+  it can record response data after real request,support xmlhttprequest and websocket.So you can easy generate mock file.

 ## How to customize
   TODO